Lauramasonjar/Improbable_Beef/README.md

 ## Project Overview

-For this project we need to create interactive dashboard to demonstrate Belly Button Biodiversity.
-So that we can identify the top 10 bacterial species of belly button and that way we can identify improbable species of bacteria to manufacture Synthetic Beef.
+For this project we need to create an interactive dashboard to demonstrate Belly Button Biodiversity.
+The dashboared will allow us to identify the top 10 bacterial species of belly buttons and identify improbable species of bacteria to manufacture Synthetic Beef.

 ## Purpose

-- Visualize the data for better understanding to draw some conclusions as researchers and data analysts.
+- To visualize the data for better understanding and to draw some conclusions as researchers and data analysts.
 - The purpose of this research is to **gather, identify and analyze the biological data of individuals’ navels**.
 - The research holds data of 153 individuals and their:
-  -	Unique and anonyms ID.
+  -	Unique and anonymous ID.
   -	Demographic information.
   -	Belly button scrubbing frequency.
   -	Belly button biological footprint.